fubin1999/glytrait/README.md

 *Q: What is GlyTrait?*

-*A: GlyTrait is a tool to calculate derived traits for N-glycans.*
+*A: GlyTrait is a tool to calculate derived traits for N-glycomic data.*

 *Q: Sounds cool!
 So..., what are derived traits again?*

 *A: Well, derived traits are artificial variables that summarize certain aspects of the glycome.
-For example, the number of antennas, the number of fucoses, the number of sialic acids, and their interactions, etc.*
+For example, the proportion of core-fucosylated glycans, the average number of sialic acids per glycan, or the proportion of bisected glycans within bi-antennary complex glycans, etc.
+Derived traits are more biologically relavant and have been used a lot in the glycomics community.*

+*Q: So, GlyTrait does the dirty work for me, saving my time and energy for more interesting analysis?*

+*A: You bet!*

 ## Contents